greg-raven/Uncommon-Sense/_posts/2020-11-04-the-cost-of-false-equality.md

 ---
-title: 'The cost of false equality'
+title: "The cost of false equality"
 layout: post
 categories:
 - economics